-Arm Lift Seattle
+Arm Lift Tacoma

 Do you have bat-wing-like sections of loose, hanging skin and fat on your upper arms?
 An arm lift is an effective way to remove bat wings and get smooth, toned skin.

 Unsightly hanging skin is typically caused by the aging process and dramatic weight loss.
 The skin around the areas has grown with weight gain, so when the weight is dropped, the skin is left larger than the area.
 Age reduces the elasticity of skin, making it less likely to shrink down to match the reduced area.